NottsCSS/Coding-with-p5.js-Workshop/README.md

 Here, we set the colourSelect to another number when the 's' key is pressed.
 This sequence of conditionals allow us to roll through different colour range selection via the 's' key.

 Next, let's add in the functionality for actually changing the colour range.
-To do that, we just have to do what we had been doing: Swapping arguments for function, programmatically.
+To do that, we just have to do what we had been doing: Swapping arguments for the fill function, programmatically.

 ```js
 let colorSelect = 1;